Package 'CoSMoS'

 Examples

-## See section 'Details' for additional information on running times
+## See 'Details' for running times with different settings.

 fit <- fitVAR(